Student Counselling and Mental Health Service

 The Student Counselling & Mental Health Service is comprised of two teams who provide practical and emotional support to students.
 Please see the information below to identify which team can best support you.

 The Student Counselling team offers confidential, emotional support to all current students who may be experiencing personal or academic difficulties.
-To find out more about the support offered and how to access us, as well as information about common issues and what to do in a crisis or emergency please visit the Student Counselling team pages.
+To find out more about the support offered and how to access us, please visit the Student Counselling team pages.

 We do not provide out of hours crisis support.
 In case of emergency we recommend you contact your GP or call 111.
 Find out more about crisis support.